 A composting system has been considered on the park but we do not believe there is a suitable position without attracting vandalism.
-We re-use chippings from tree pruning as mulch on site and there is a recycling bin installed adjacent to the pavilion.
+We re-use chippings from tree pruning as mulch on site and there is a recycling bin planned to be installed adjacent to the pavilion.